 What are some common ways of getting injured on the job as a firefighter?

-Despite what appears to be an unparalleled resilience to injury, the Bureau of Labor and Statistics estimates that in 2013, approximately 14,700 Firefighters suffered some form of non-fatal work-related injury that resulted in time away from work.
-In 2011, the Bureau estimates that the most common form of non-fatal work-related injuries experienced by firefighters involved some form of overexertion to the body.
-The second most common form of non-fatal work-related injury or illness had to do with Firefighters coming into contact with certain objects and equipment, such as heavy machinery or chemical contact.
+Despite what appears to be an unparalleled resilience to injury, the Bureau of Labor and Statistics estimates that in a recent year, approximately 14,700 firefighters suffered some form of non-fatal work-related injury that resulted in time away from work.
+The Bureau estimates that the most common form of non-fatal work-related injuries experienced by firefighters involved some form of overexertion to the body.
+The second most common form of non-fatal work-related injury or illness had to do with firefighters coming into contact with certain objects and equipment, such as heavy machinery or chemical contact.
 The third most common non-fatal work-related injury had to do with slips, falls, and trips.

 What is the Heart/Lung Bill, and how does it affect your worker’s compensation benefits?